Tech Blog

 Everything else looked healthy; other application traffic was working, most MySQL traffic was working, and the database was not globally unavailable.
 The database endpoint path was not showing obvious signs of CPU, memory, swap, or listen-backlog exhaustion.

-The environment: FreeBSD PF, CARP, and a high-churn MySQL path
+Environment: FreeBSD PF, CARP, and MySQL connection churn

 The production path looked roughly like this: